The Binary Expansion Randomized Ensemble Test (BERET): Introduction

 \section{Introduction}

 Nonparametric testing of independence is a fundamental problem in statistics and has been studied carefully by many classical papers such as \citet{hoeffding1948non}.
 This problem has been gaining greater interest recently due to its important roles in machine learning and big data analysis.
-Some important recent developments include \citet{szekely2007measuring,gretton2008kernel,heller2012consistent,wang2017generalized,pfister2018kernel, gorsky2018multifit,ma2019fisher,berrett2019nonparametric}. \citet{josse2016measuring} have published an authoritative review.
+Some important recent developments include \citet{szekely2007measuring, gretton2008kernel, heller2012consistent, heller2016consistent, heller2016multivariate, han2017distribution, wang2017generalized, pfister2018kernel, gorsky2018multifit, ma2019fisher, deb2019multivariate, berrett2019nonparametric}. \citet{josse2016measuring} have published an authoritative review.

 One important problem in nonparametric dependence detection is nonuniform consistency, which means that no test can uniformly detect all forms of dependency, as described by \citet{zhang2019bet}.
 This problem is particularly severe for nonlinear relationships, which are common in many areas of science.
 To avoid the power loss due to nonuniform consistency, \citet{zhang2019bet} considers the binary expansion statistics (BEStat) framework; this framework examines dependence with a filtration approach induced by the binary expansion of uniformly distributed variables. \citet{zhang2019bet} also proposed testing independence of two continuous variables with the framework of maximum binary expansion testing (BET).
-The BET achieves uniformity and the minimax rate for sample size requirement for desired power.
+The BET achieves uniform consistency and is minimax optimal in power.
 It also provides clear interpretability, and it can be implemented efficiently by bitwise operations.